mmistakes/minimal-mistakes/.github/ISSUE_TEMPLATE/bug_report.md

   Issues without a link to a public repository or ZIP file will likely go ignored.
-  Being able to see your actual files is necessary to troubleshoot, as most issues stem from invalid/missing YAML Front Matter, a mis-configured _config.yml file, or problematic site content.
+  Being able to see your actual files is necessary to troubleshoot, as most issues stem from invalid/missing YAML Front Matter, a mis-configured _config.sys file, or problematic site content.
 -->